 - Husband 3: Norbert Herman Remter born April 3, 1903 in Freedom, Outagamie County, WI, son of Herman Remter (1875-1936) and Alma Remter (18877-1953); married (1) Eva (1908-1944); married (2) Helen C. Reynolds between 1945 and 1948; Norbert died February 28, 1958 in Chicago, Cook County, IL (See section pertaining to Norbert Herman Remter buried in the Fort Hill Cemetery)

 - Husband 4: Martin “Marty” Alsing; married before 1966

-- Children from Blair D. Wilson and adopted by Gordon Robertson McGregor:
+- Children of Blair D. Wilson and Helen C. Reynolds; children adopted by Gordon Robertson McGregor:

 “Blair D. McGregor

 Blair D. McGregor, 84, of Leavenworth, died Wednesday, April 4, 2012.